Why Chesapeake Energy Corporation (CHK) Should Be On Your Radar Moving Forward

 Turning to investigate this organization’s capital structure, Chesapeake Energy Corporation [CHK] has generated a Total Debt to Total Equity ratio of 2,244.77.
 Similarly, its Total Debt to Total Capital is 95.74, while its Total Debt to Total Assets stands at 65.63.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 3.09 and its Total Debt to EBITDA Value is 2.80.
-The Enterprise Value to Sales for this firm is now 0.93, and its Total Debt to Enterprise Value stands at 0.69.
+This company’s Enterprise Value to EBITDA is 4.45 and its Total Debt to EBITDA Value is 2.80.
+The Enterprise Value to Sales for this firm is now 1.18, and its Total Debt to Enterprise Value stands at 0.69. companyname [CHK] has a Price to Cash Flow Ratio of 0.95.

 Shifting the focus to workforce efficiency, Chesapeake Energy Corporation [CHK] earns $4,368,085 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 7.99 and its Total Asset Turnover is 0.85.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.57 and its Current Ratio is 0.57.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.